An Post current account review

 The An Post Money Current Account works like any other current account you can find at traditional banks, but with a few differences.

-It enables you to take control of your spending and savings thanks to two wallets that you can use to set aside money, and you can earn money back each month for transactions with An Post’s partners.
+It enables you to take control of your spending and savings thanks to 2 wallets that you can use to set aside money, and you can earn money back each month for transactions with An Post’s partners.

 With the ability to separate money from your main account for better budgeting and earn some extra cash, this account has been praised by consumer advocates and is classed as a gamechanger among current accounts in Ireland.